tkuester/taky/doc/README_SECURITY.md

 poisoning all new clients that connect.
 This is an interesting attack vector which I have not considered much.

+A recent discussion in Discord showed that some TAK Servers were not relaying custom extensions in the `<detail>` element.
+The servers were interpreting the COT detail, discarding what was not understood, and only relaying what passed through a filter.
+While this does result in a "safer" COT experience, it decreases interoperability with closed source extensions.

 Another concern is that clients may spoof their UID or Callsign.
 While the server can investigate the client certificate to enforce a username, that feature has not been implemented yet.
 Additionally, given how little `taky` understands about COT, there may be some fields that slip by the username enforcement, even if such a feature is implemented.

+Given the tribal nature of COT and the desire for custom user extensions -- it is an impossible task to authenticate and sanitize the COT messages.
+I think the solution is to delegate this aspect of security to the user via access control. `taky` should act as a "dumb" router, and only have a naive understanding of the message content.
+The end user is responsible for ensuring the clients

 ## Data Package Server Security